 Provenance

 Provenance is well understood in the context of art or digital libraries, where it respectively refers to the documented history of an art object, or the documentation of processes in a digital object's life cycle.
 In 2006, at the International Provenance and Annotation Workshop (IPAW) [14], the participants were interested in the issues of data provenance, documentation, derivation, and annotation.
-As a result, the Open Provenance Model (OPM) [15] was created at the Provenance Challenge [16], which is a collocated event of IPAW.
+As a result, the Open Provenance Model (OPM) [15] was created during the Provenance Challenge [16], which is a collocated event of IPAW.
 Recently, another provenance model was developed, named PROV [17], which can be viewed as a continuation of the OPM.
 Both models aim at bringing provenance concepts to digital data.

 Both provenance models assume that provenance of objects is represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations.
 These annotations capture further information pertaining to execution.
 According to [15], a provenance graph is the record of a past or current execution, and not a description of something that could happen in the future.

-The provenance graph is composed of nodes that can represent Artifacts, Processes, and Agents.
-Artifacts are immutable entities that can represent a physical object or its digital representation in a computer system.
-Processes are actions or a sequence of actions performed over artifacts and producing new artifacts.
-Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control, or affect its execution.
-The edges of the graph represent a causal dependency between the source, which denotes the effect, and the destination, which denotes the cause.
+The provenance graph is composed of nodes that can represent artifacts, processes, and agents in OPM or entities, activities, and agents in PROV.
+Entities in PROV (and similar to artifacts in OPM) represent physical or digital objects like a document, the web, or material objects.
+Activities, which are similar to processes in OPM, are actions taken to change or interact with entities or agents.
+Lastly, an agent (in both models) is a person, software, organization, or entities that have responsibilities.
+The edges of the graph represent a causal dependency between the source, which is the effect, and the destination, which is the cause.

-Finally, the Open Provenance Model has defined the notion of a graph based on a set of syntactic rules and topological constraints.
-The provenance graph captures causal dependencies that can be summarized by means of transitive closure.
-Because of this, a set of completion rules and inferences can be used in the graph.
-When users want to find out the causes of an artifact or a process, their interest is in indirect causes that involve multiple transitions.
+Finally, OPM and PROV have defined the notion of a provenance graph based on a set of syntactic rules and topological constraints.
+The provenance graph captures causal dependencies between elements and can be summarized by means of transitive rules.
+Because of this, sets of completion rules and inferences can be used in the graph in order to summarize the information.
+When users or developers want to find out the causes of an entity or an activity, their interest is in direct and indirect causes can involve multiple transitions to reach the influence’s origin.

 Provenance in Games